gbiagini97/letterboxd-sls/README.md

 I don't want to start a philosophical debate but the serverless proposition is about saying goodbye to everything that doesn't bring direct value to the project.

 Let's imagine the following scenario:
-> You've just launched a big OLTP service that relies solely on Serverless products from AWS.
+You've just launched a big OLTP service that relies solely on Serverless products from AWS.
-> The first big development phase has just finished and you're trying to prepare for the next sprints when, a colleague asks for: "Can you please provide me the number of _apple orders_ executed  _within the dates X and Y_ from customers that live in _Taiwan_ that _don't have pears in their fridge_?"
+The first big development phase has just finished, and you're trying to prepare for the next sprints when a colleague asks: "Can you please provide me the number of apple orders executed within the dates X and Y from customers that live in Taiwan that don't have pears in their fridge?"

-> DynamoDB is not meant to be used for analytical applications (it doesn't even have the simplest aggregation functions like SUM or MAX), and you haven't prepared any infrastructure that can handle such complex query.
+DynamoDB is not meant for analytical applications (it doesn't even have the simplest aggregation functions like SUM or MAX).
+And you haven't prepared any infrastructure that can handle such a complex query.

-If the application data is spread across multiple tables and for each table the data model is consistent, we can easily export that data to build aggregations and run queries via Athena, Redshift or Glue (Crawlers are cool!).
+If the application data is spread across multiple tables and for each table, the data model is consistent, we can easily export that data to build aggregations and run queries via Athena, Redshift, or Glue (Crawlers are cool!).

-If we favored Single Table Design, we're most likely going to write a custom script/application that will make a lot of requests and logically join the data.
-Then we'd probably start scratching our head trying to figure out how to include that access pattern (maybe using metadata objects).
+If we favored a Single Table Design, we're most likely going to write a custom script/application that will make a lot of requests and logically join the data.
+Then we'd probably start scratching our heads trying to figure out how to include that access pattern (maybe using metadata objects).

-What happens if the subsequent day our curious colleague asks for a completely different type of information?
-I believe I made my point.
+What happens if, the subsequent day, our curious colleague asks for a completely different type of information?
+I believe I’ve made my point.

 ## Final thoughts